DelTA-Lab-IITK/iitkthesis/README.md

 + `advisors`: Advisors list as to be publised on the certificate.
 + `advisornames`: Names in running text as in --- Alpha, Beta and Gamma.
 + `advisenum`: List of advisors names to be used in a list.
+Each element in the list starts with `\item`.

 ## Further Reference ##